-The UK government today set itself the target of delivering all its services electronically by 2008 as it launched its first ever 'corporate IT strategy'.
+The UK government this week set itself the target of delivering all its services electronically by 2008 as it launched its first ever 'corporate IT strategy'.

 Peter Kilfoyle, junior minister at the Cabinet Office, said the aim of the white paper was, "to deliver better services to the public," adding, "the key driver in all this is IT."